PatrickSoltis/dont_shed_on_me/README.md

 ## Collaboration Rules

-<br> Only commit directly to main branch if you are conducting minor edits (e.g., syntax, spelling corrections), or if changing something agreed upon by the full group in a live meeting. <br />
+Only commit directly to main branch if you are conducting minor edits (e.g., syntax, spelling corrections), or if changing something agreed upon by the full group in a live meeting. <br />
-<br> Create a new branch and start a pull request for any significant changes.
+Create a new branch and start a pull request for any significant changes.
 The assigned "leader" for each section should review pull requests:
 List names and focus areas
 <br />